 Q-NEX Video Record and Lecture Capture System

-Q-NEX video record and lecture capture system is the best.
-It is the most advanced, affordable, reliable, user friendly and secure.
+Q-NEX video record and lecture capture system are the best.
+It is the most advanced, affordable, reliable, user-friendly, and secure.

 Q-NEX lecture capture system allows you to record the entire class and make it available for viewing after class.
 The recording can be accessed through a web browser or downloaded on a mobile device to watch later on while commuting or at home.